Galeria-Kaufhof/ha-jobs/README.md

 val jobManager = ... // the JobManager
 val jobTypes = ... // e.g. JobTypes(ProductImportJobType) in the 1st example
 new JobsController(jobManager, jobTypes, de.kaufhof.hajobs.routes.JobsController)
+new OverviewController //supplies the single page application gui
 ```

 The `de.kaufhof.hajobs.routes.JobsController` is the reverse router (`ReverseJobsController`) created by Play!